 There are approximately 1.9 million nonprofit organizations in the United States and 32,000 nonprofit organizations in Maryland, which includes ten subsectors.
 The largest subsectors are education and healthcare organizations.

-There were 73,500 Public Relations and Fundraising Managers and 90,400 Fundraisers working in the United States in 2016 (BLS, 2019).
+There were 73,000 Public Relations and Fundraising Managers and 90,400 Fundraisers working in the United States in 2016 (BLS, 2019).
 In addition, there were 12.3 million nonprofit employees in the United States (10.2% of private sector employment) and 273,000 within Maryland (12.8% of private sector employment) (BLS, 2018).

 Previously a bachelor's degree was all that was needed to work in the philanthropic sector.
-However, as the sector has professionalized, more philanthropy jobs are requiring advanced degrees, certification, and professional standards.
-There are many different types of jobs in philanthropy such as a major gifts officer, annual campaign manager, donor data analytics, and Vice President for Advancement, to name a few.
+However, as the sector has professionalized, more philanthropy jobs are requiring advanced degrees and professional standards.
+There are many different types of jobs in philanthropy such as a major gifts officer, annual campaign manager, donor data analysis, and vice president for advancement, to name a few.
 Once a professional has worked for five years in the field of Philanthropy, they qualify to take the Certified Fundraising Executive exam.
 However, many do not take the exam.
 Over 25,000 members of the Association of Fundraising Professionals have the work experience credential and only 4,000 of those members hold the certification.

 Nonprofits have reported the challenges of hiring philanthropic staff that have the right mix of skills and abilities (Underdeveloped, 2013).
 Previously there was not a required type of degree or set of skills needed for philanthropic professionals.
 In the last 30 years, nonprofit-focused master's degrees have emerged in the United States and other countries as well (Carpenter, 2018).
-Due to the interdisciplinary nature of nonprofit and philanthropic studies, these programs are housed in a variety of schools and departments, with most of the programs focusing on the management of nonprofit organizations.
+Due to the interdisciplinary nature of nonprofit and philanthropic studies, these degree programs are housed in a variety of schools and departments, with most of the programs focusing on the management of nonprofit organizations.
 Out of the approximate 50 stand-alone master's degrees in (nonprofit management or similar), only five of these programs are Master's degrees in Philanthropy (NPO Management Programs, 2019).
-None of these five degrees are in Maryland.
-Moreover, certificate programs and the opportunity to stack a certificate onto an existing career or degree are newly emerging.
-This proposed PB-Certificate is unique in the State of Maryland, presenting working professionals and students an opportunity to advance their specialized skills.
+None of these five degrees are located in Maryland.